radglob/radglob.github.io/content/politics/baltimore-november-2020-election-guide.md

 # City Questions

 ## Question A
+Question A is on an ordinance to allow the Mayor and the City Council to borrow up to $12MM for affordable housing initiatives.
+Having spent a few years here, and seen the prevalence of luxury condos go up (with paltry if any affordable housing units), while there is a dearth of general affordable housing, and a large volume of vacant buildings throughout large swathes of the city, this will almost always be something I support.
+I think you should too.
+Vote FOR.

 ## Question B
+This is on an ordinance to provide up to $38MM for building new schools, as well as making renovations to existing ones.
+Baltimore schools suffer from several deficiencies.
+While facilities are only a part of it, they are a huge factor.
+Lead in the water and a lack of proper climate control both make for inhospitable environments for the city's children.
+Vote FOR.

 ## Question C
+Voting FOR on this ordinance would allow the Mayor and City Council to borrow up to $38MM for economic and community development projects.
+This sounds a bit vague, but basically, this is money for small businesses, parks, and other infrastructure that allows communities to thrive.
+I personally think these are the sort of funds local municipalities should be dispersing, as opposed to that development being placed in non-profit and private hands.

 ## Question D
+The final bond issue, this provides up to $72MM for public infrastructure.
+This is anything from public parks and fire stations, to library buildings and tree placement.
+Vote FOR.

+A note on the bond issues: I don't know where the city would be borrowing this money from.
+While this is a topic worth investigating further, it is money well spent.
+All of these projects would be public goods.
+That alone is something worth aspiring to.
+Private investment, while a source of capital, comes with a lot of strings, and tends to exclude certain people.

 ## Question E
+This is the first of a number of procedural issues for the city council.
+This requires a Charter Revision Commission to meet __at least__ once every 10 years.
+Currently, the city charter is reviewed on an ad-hoc schedule.
+With the new requirement, the process would be apolitical.
+Vote FOR.

 ## Question F
+This question is analogous to Question 1 at the state level.
+Currently, the Baltimore City Council has the ability to decrease expenditures, but not reallocate or increase funding.
+This would allow them to have greater control over the budget, serving as an important check against the mayor.
+Vote FOR.

 ## Question G
+This resolution would change the threshold for overriding a mayoral veto from 3/4 of the council to 2/3.
+In actual terms, this is a change from 12 people to 10.
+Importantly, it would also separate the veto process for appropriation bills (changes to the budget), requiring separate bills to be written as opposed to being added as line items to existing bills.
+Another powerful check on the executive.
+Vote FOR.

 ## Question H
+Currently, if the mayor wants to veto a bill, they can choose to do so at a time when the full council may be unable to convene.
+This resolution allows for extra time for the council to convene and counter a mayoral veto, if no council meeting was scheduled during the normal veto period.

+Given that Baltimore is a strong mayor city, we should opt for as many checks on the executive as possible.
+Vote FOR.

 ## Question I
+This measure is on the removal of certain elected officials (council members, city council president, mayor, and comptroller).
+It would allow 3/4 of the council to vote to remove any of the listed officials for incompetency, misconduct, willful neglect of office, or a felony or misdemeanor brought against them by relevant parties.

+Given our unfortunate history of corrupt or neglectful politicians, I think this is an incredibly important measure.
+Let's hold our elected officials to task.
+Vote FOR.

 ## Question J
+This measure would give the city auditor more power to force government employees to produce documents for the purposes of an audit.
+This is a pretty straightforward one to me.
+Vote FOR.

 ## Question K
+I'm conflicted on this last one.
+If you haven't gathered from my previous recommendations, I have serious concerns about executive and, more generally, unelected power.
+I'm not sure I fully understand what the Chief Administration Officer is supposed to do, but it seems a lot like the CEO at a for-profit company.

+Given that this is an appointed, and not elected position, I'm personally against it.
+However, I'll admit my ignorance.
+It might be a useful addition.
+But with a strong executive already, I don't feel good giving more power to positions that can't be controlled by the electorate.
+I don't know what the removal criteria is for this role (I assume the mayor or city council president would remove them if needed).

+I'm voting AGAINST.

+Hopefully this guide was somewhat useful to anyone who read it.
+I'll work on making these more thorough and less editorial in the future.
+But it's hard to be objective in our current timeline.